 - Monthly expenses – i.e. groceries, gas, entertainment, subscriptions… everything in your budget

-- Current balances on your credit cards, as well as the APR on each account
+- Current balances on your credit cards as well as the APR on each account

 - Other obligations, such as payday loans and unpaid medical bills

-- You also authorize the counselor to run a credit check.
-This allows them to review your report to see if you have collections or other items of note.
-This is a “soft” credit inquiry, so it does not impact your credit score.
+To complete the picture of your finances, the counselor will ask to run a credit check which allows them to review your report to see if you have collections or other items of note.
+This is a “soft” inquiry and does not impact your credit score.

-This makes counseling the best way to find a solution that fits your needs.
-You can get an unbiased, expert opinion about what you need to do to get out of debt.
-You can ask questions about different solutions and learn how to minimize things like credit damage.
+Counselors are required to review all your options and only recommend the best solutions for your situation.
+In other words, nonprofit agencies don’t try to “sell” their program.
+This is why credit counseling is the best way to find a solution for paying off debt that fits your needs.
+You can get an unbiased, expert opinion about what you need to do to take control of your finances and ask questions about different solutions and learn how to minimize things like credit damage.